alberdilab/greenland_mycorrhiza/README.md

 # Load mamba and snakemake dependencies if needed
 module load mamba/1.5.6 snakemake/7.20.0

-# Run the pipeline
+# Run the pipeline using slurm
-./run
+./run_slurm
 ```